-With proper service, your air conditioner will provide worry-free cooling for a long time.
-But, similar to any other machine in your home, it will eventually need to be upgraded.
-Knowing when to get a new one is essential to prevent costly repairs, expensive utility bills and comfort disruptions.
+With proper upkeep, your air conditioner will deliver worry-free service for many years.
+But, like any other machine in your residence, it will eventually need replacement.
+Knowing when to get a new one is essential to avoid pricey repairs, higher utility bills and interruptions to your comfort.

-When it includes staying cool and your house’s energy efficiency, our Farnell Mechanical, Inc. professionals have your best interests at heart.
+When it involves being cool and your residence’s energy efficiency, our Farnell Mechanical, Inc. pros have your best interests at heart.
 There’s a lot that goes into determining when your air conditioner requires replacement.
-Here are a few things you should consider when you’re thinking about replacing your 15-year-old air conditioner.
+Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

-In most instances, the Department of Energy says many air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s wise to start planning for air conditioning installation before it goes out so you aren’t sweltering while you’re waiting for a replacement.
+In most instances, the Department of Energy says the majority of air conditioners last for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s recommended to get started preparing for air conditioning installation before it goes out so you aren’t sweltering while you’re waiting for a new one.

-How trustworthy is your air conditioner?
-Does it cool reliably, even on the warmest days?
+How reliable is your air conditioner?
+Does it cool dependably, even on the toastiest days?
 Or is it frequently malfunctioning?
-When your air conditioner becomes less reliable it’s time to begin considering getting an upgraded one.
+When your air conditioner becomes less reliable it’s time to begin considering getting an updated one.

-Over your air conditioner’s life cycle, it’s expected for it to need a few little repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just get a new one.
+Over your air conditioner’s lifetime, it’s normal for it to need several little repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s smarter to just install a new one.

-Every air conditioner has a SEER rating, which measures how proficiently it consumes electricity to create cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal guidelines.
-However, your air conditioner loses efficiency as it wears out.
+Every air conditioner has a SEER rating, which rates how efficiently it consumes electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER according to federal guidelines.
+However, your air conditioner loses efficiency as it ages.

-Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are typically costlier but may pay for themselves over the years through more energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are usually costlier but may pay for themselves over the years through improved energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

-Are you comfy when your air conditioner is running?
-Or are you often dialing down the temperature to keep cool?
-An aging air conditioner could have problems keeping your house comfortable as a result of lower efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of running at full blast constantly, these air conditioners work at multiple speeds to fine-tune your comfort.
+Are you comfortable when your air conditioner is running?
+Or are you continuously dialing down the temperature to remain cool?
+An older air conditioner might have trouble keeping your residence comfy due to reduced efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of cooling at full speed constantly, these air conditioners run at multiple speeds to fine-tune your comfort.

 Your air conditioner should deliver cooling you can feel, not hear.
-If noise is a concern, call us about upgrading to a variable-speed air conditioner.
-Most of these air conditioners run at a sound level that’s comparable to a regular conversation.
+If noise is bothering you, call us about getting a variable-speed air conditioner.
+The majority of these air conditioners cool at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a smart method to stay on top of energy efficiency, with minimal effort needed from you.
-And, depending on the rebates offered by your utility company, you might be able to get a free smart thermostat or get one for not much.
-The majority of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or gone and alter settings accordingly.
+Installing a smart thermostat is a smart way to maximize your energy efficiency, with not much effort necessary from you.
+And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for a greatly reduced price.
+Many of these thermostats can adjust to your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or gone and alter temps as necessary.

-If you rely on an outdated air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a smart method to ensure smart thermostat compatibility.
+If you use an aging air conditioner, a smart thermostat might not work with it.
+Upgrading your air conditioner is a surefire method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it likely relies on Freon®.
-Also called R-22 refrigerant, Freon is no longer being produced due to its negative effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will list the refrigerant style.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being made because of its damaging effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will list the refrigerant style.

 If your air conditioner is working fine, you can keep on using it.
-However, if it ever has a refrigerant leak, fixing the problem will be costly.
-That’s due to the fact Freon is only available in reduced, recycled amounts.
+However, if it ever experiences a refrigerant leak, repairing the problem will be costly.
+That’s since Freon is only available in reduced, recycled amounts.

-Newer air conditioners use Puron®, or R-410A.
-But you can’t just put Puron in a Freon air conditioner, since pressure requirements are different.
+Newer air conditioners run on Puron®, or R-410A.
+But you can’t just put Puron in a Freon air conditioner, as pressure requirements are different.

-If you’re still deciding whether you should replace your 15-year-old air conditioner now, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really add up over the years.
+If you’re still deciding whether you should replace your 15-year-old air conditioner soon, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really accumulate over the years.

-We realize that air conditioner cost is your number one question.
-That’s why collaborating with Farnell Mechanical, Inc. for air conditioning installation in Opelika and surrounding areas is stress-free and affordable.
+We know that air conditioner cost is your top question.
+That’s why collaborating with Farnell Mechanical, Inc. for air conditioning installation in Auburn and Opelika and surrounding areas is simple and affordable.
 Our technicians will help you find the right option for your needs and then go over all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.